epiloque/sharness/README.md

 Use it instead of "! <command>".
 For example, when <command> dies due to a segfault, mustFail diagnoses it as an error, while "! <command>" would mistakenly be treated as just another expected failure.

-This is one of the prefix functions to be used inside expectSucess or expectFailure.
+This is one of the prefix functions to be used inside expectSuccess or expectFailure.

 -   $1.. - Command to be executed.

 Examples

-    expectSucess 'complain and die' '
+    expectSuccess 'complain and die' '
         do something &&
         do something else &&
         mustFail git checkout ../outerspace